Cretaceous: Rhynchocephalians

-Rhynchocephalians (which today only includes the Tuatara) disappeared from North America and Europe after the Early Cretaceous, and were absent from North Africa and northern South America by the early Late Cretaceous.
+Rhynchocephalians (which today only includes the tuatara) disappeared from North America and Europe after the Early Cretaceous, and were absent from North Africa and northern South America by the early Late Cretaceous.
 The cause of the decline of Rhynchocephalia remains unclear, but has often been suggested to be due to competition with advanced lizards and mammals.
 They appear to have remained diverse in high-latitude southern South America during the Late Cretaceous, where lizards remained rare, with their remains outnumbering terrestrial lizards 200:1.

 Choristodera

 Choristoderes, a group of freshwater aquatic reptiles that first appeared during the preceding Jurassic, underwent a major evolutionary radiation in Asia during the Early Cretaceous, which represents the high point of choristoderan diversity, including long necked forms such as Hyphalosaurus and the first records of the gharial-like Neochoristodera, which appear to have evolved in the regional absence of aquatic neosuchian crocodyliformes.
 During the Late Cretaceous the neochoristodere Champsosaurus was widely distributed across western North America.
+Due to the extreme climatic warmth in the Arctic, choristoderans were able to colonise it too during the Late Cretaceous.

 Marine fauna

 In the seas, rays, modern sharks and teleosts became common.
 Marine reptiles included ichthyosaurs in the early and mid-Cretaceous (becoming extinct during the late Cretaceous Cenomanian-Turonian anoxic event), plesiosaurs throughout the entire period, and mosasaurs appearing in the Late Cretaceous.
 Sea turtles in the form of Cheloniidae and Panchelonioidea lived during the period and survived the extinction event.
-Panchelonioidea is today represented by a single species; the leatherback sea turtle.
+Besides Cheloniidae, Panchelonioidea is today represented by a single species; the leatherback sea turtle.
+The Hesperornithiformes were flightless, marine diving birds that swam like grebes.

 Baculites, an ammonite genus with a straight shell, flourished in the seas along with reef-building rudist clams.
-The Hesperornithiformes were flightless, marine diving birds that swam like grebes.
-Globotruncanid Foraminifera and echinoderms such as sea urchins and starfish (sea stars) thrived.
+Inoceramids were also particularly notable among Cretaceous bivalves, and they have been used to identify major biotic turnovers such as at the Turonian-Coniacian boundary.
+Predatory gastropods with drilling habits were widespread.
+Globotruncanid foraminifera and echinoderms such as sea urchins and starfish (sea stars) thrived.
+Ostracods were abundant in Cretaceous marine settings; ostracod species characterised by high male sexual investment had the highest rates of extinction and turnover.
 Thylacocephala, a class of crustaceans, went extinct in the Late Cretaceous.
 The first radiation of the diatoms (generally siliceous shelled, rather than calcareous) in the oceans occurred during the Cretaceous; freshwater diatoms did not appear until the Miocene.
+Calcareous nannoplankton were important components of the marine microbiota and important as biostratigraphic markers and recorders of environmental change.

 The Cretaceous was also an important interval in the evolution of bioerosion, the production of borings and scrapings in rocks, hardgrounds and shells.